j-ac/EmuText/README.md

 1. Clone this repository, and download the [BizHawk](https://github.com/TASEmulators/BizHawk/releases) Emulator.
 2. Launch server.py using a games' resource folder as a positional argument.
 For example:
 `./server.py game_resources/Pokemon_Blue_JP`.
 You will see the following prompt: `Waiting for connection to web client.`
 3. To establish a connection, open EmuText.html with a web browser.
-You should recieve the following prompt on the Python server: `Connection established with web client.`
+You should receive the following prompt on the Python server: `Connection established with web client.`
 4. To begin seeing text from game, open BizHawk and load the game you wish to play.
 5. Drag and drop the lua script found in your games' directory within game_resources into BizHawk's window.
 Each time you press the dump key (Default: G), text will appear in your web browser.